-Before we dive into the data, I want to briefly outline the purpose of this report.
+Before we dive into the data, I want to outline the purpose of this report briefly.
 By collecting, analyzing and sharing salary data, we achieve a few things:

 Transparency benefits all of us.
-I believe content marketing is rich with opportunity and this report backs that up.
+We believe content marketing is rich with opportunity and this report backs that up.
 Okay, just a few more notes before we dive in.

 Okay, let's dive in!